mattcone/bus-o-matic/README.md

 Bus-o-matic is a simple Ruby wrapper for the [Pittsburgh Port Authority API] (http://www.portauthority.org/paac/CompanyInfoProjects/DeveloperResources.aspx).
-You can obtain an API key from the Port Authority.
+This gem borrows heavily from [cta-api] (https://github.com/fbonetti/cta-api) by [Frank Bonetti] (https://github.com/fbonetti).
+You'll need to request an API key from the Port Authority to use Bus-o-matic.

 ## Installation